 A Few Highlights from Sam’s Tree House:

-- Sam’s tree house has a kitchen, bathroom, library, living room and at least two bedrooms
+- Has a kitchen, bathroom, library, living room and at least two bedrooms

 - One bedroom is located in the airplane and another in the ski boat